ChangeinX/clan-boards-tf/README.md

 tofu apply
 ```

-The outputs will display the ALB DNS name, database endpoint and the NAT instance's public IP and allocation ID.
+The outputs will display the ALB DNS name, database endpoint and the NAT gateway's public IP and allocation ID.

 ## Environments
 Separate Terraform roots are provided under `environments/dev`, `environments/qa` and `environments/prod`.
 Each folder uses its own state prefix so the stages are isolated.